 Skip to main content

-The Environmental Science & Leadership Program prepares environmentally conscious leaders who are committed to sustainability, equity, and social justice.
+The Environmental Science prepares environmentally conscious leaders who are committed to science, sustainability and service.
 Through hands‑on learning in plant systems, ecological farming practices, and natural resource management, students develop the skills needed to address inequities in food systems and contribute to healthier, more resilient communities.
-The program integrates scientific inquiry with leadership development to prepare students for meaningful civic engagement and postsecondary pathways.
+The program integrates scientific inquiry with natural resource management skills to prepare students for meaningful civic engagement and postsecondary pathways.

 Core Experiences